Can we predict yoga injuries?

 We used the results of our logistic regression analysis to calculate “predicted probabilities”.
 This statistical method describes the probability of reporting an injury in specific contexts based on the results of our logistic regression model.

-The probability of reporting an injury did not change when contextual factors of practice other than years of practice and teaching yoga were included in our model.
+The probability of reporting an injury did not change when we included contextual factors of practice other than years of practice and teaching yoga in our model.

 When a model was evaluated with injury yes/no as our independent variable and all potential factors related to practice context included as dependent variables, the following did NOT significantly influence the likelihood of reporting an injury (either positively or negatively):